Fractional Topology in Interacting 1D Superconductors: Topological markers from correlation functions

-Apart from performance, there is another, more subtle reason why it is important to impose the conservation of symmetries in the DMRG algorithm explicitly: degeneracy of the GS.
-The DMRG searches for ground states of $H$ by optimizing an initial guess $|GS\rangle = \psi_{0}$, and subsequently improving on it with each iteration.
+Apart from performance, there is another, more subtle reason why it is important to impose the conservation of symmetries in the DMRG algorithm explicitly: The DMRG searches for ground states of $H$ by optimizing an initial guess $|GS\rangle = |\psi_{0}\rangle$, and subsequently improving on it with each iteration.
 However, consider two degenerate GSs labeled by $a$ and $b$ i.e $E\left(|GS,a\rangle\right) = E\left(|GS,b\rangle\right)$.
-Then our initial guess $\psi_{0}$ fixes the superposition of these degenerate states, i.e. the DMRG is insensitive to the precise mixture of the two sectors.
-The \emph{true} GS lives in the space spanned by $|GS,a/b\rangle$, {i.e.
+Then our initial guess $|\psi_{0}\rangle$ fixes the superposition of these degenerate states, i.e. the DMRG is insensitive to the precise mixture of the two sectors.
+The \emph{physical} GS lives in the space spanned by $|GS,a/b\rangle$, i.e.